 Being diagnosed and treated for gestational diabetes affects different people in different ways.
 Some women seem to take it in their stride, while others find it very difficult.

 "I was put in a group of women with gestational diabetes.
-That was really lovely.
+That was lovely.
 There was somebody just a few days ahead of me in the whole process, so she could tell me what to expect.
-It was really good."Katie, mum of two
+It was really good."

 Women who are overweight are at higher risk of developing gestational diabetes, although many women who develop it are not overweight at all.

-Gestational diabetes is treated by making changes to diet and exercise to manage blood sugar levels, and using medication if necessary.
+Gestational diabetes is treated by making changes to diet and exercise to manage glucose levels.
+If this doesn’t work, you may be given medication.

 If you have gestational diabetes, measuring your own blood glucose levels will become something you do regularly.

-ℹLast reviewed on June 23rd, 2015.
-Next review date June 23rd, 2018.
+ℹLast reviewed on July 23rd, 2020.
+Next review date July 23rd, 2023.